ndmason1/Clonefish/README.md

 The Clonefish file encryption tool runs in one of two modes:

-1. File encryption:
+* File encryption:

-	clonefish -e (plaintext filename)
+---clonefish -e (plaintext filename)

-After prompting the user for a password of appropriate length, the specified file is encrypted in 64-bit blocks at a time via Blowfish.
+---After prompting the user for a password of appropriate length,
+---the specified file is encrypted in 64-bit blocks at a time via
+---Blowfish.

-2. File decryption
+* File decryption:

-	clonefish -d (ciphertext filename)
+---clonefish -d (ciphertext filename)

-Decrypts the specified .cfe file.
-Note that the password is not stored anywhere, so decryption will be performed even if an incorrect password is entered, resulting in faulty decryption.
+---Decrypts the specified .cfe file.
+Note that the password is not
+---stored anywhere, so decryption will be performed even if an
+---incorrect password is entered, resulting in faulty decryption.